 PDX Women in Tech (PDXWIT) is a local nonprofit that embraces diversity and tackles the cultural norms that adversely affect women, non-binary and underrepresented communities in Portland’s technology industry.

 A.wordsmith secured an ongoing bi-monthly column called “Inclusion, Inc.” on CIO.com for Bigelow.
 This top-tier publication receives more than 500,000 unique visitors a month and is an authoritative source in tech news and insights.
 A.wordsmith also secured an op-ed article for PDXWIT board member Maureen Jemison in the Oregonian, generating more than 6,000,000 unique monthly visitors.
 These placements brought PDXWIT to regional and national audiences and provided education on diversity and inclusion issues in tech.
-In addition, A.wordsmith has secured multiple placements for the annual State of the Community report over the past two years as well as ongoing attention for Bigelow and her unique opinions in the industry.
+In addition, A.wordsmith secured multiple placements for the annual State of the Community report as well as ongoing attention for Bigelow and her unique opinions in the industry.

 - CIO.com: Inclusion, Inc. bi-monthly column by Megan Bigelow

 - Oregonian: When You’re One of the “Olds” in an Industry that Values Youth